Let me guide you through Hamburg, Germany’s second-largest city and self-proclaimed gateway to the world.

 The river Elbe is not the only water supplying Hamburg with the most stunning views: The Alster lake – divided into the parts, the inner and the outer Alster – is another place where you can do the most amazing things by and on the water.

-Since the Alster is also a river, it runs on 56 kilometers from Henstedt-Ulzburg in the federal country of Schleswig-Holstein south towards the river Elbe.
+Since the Alster is also a river, it runs on 56 kilometers from Henstedt-Ulzburg in the federal state of Schleswig-Holstein south towards the river Elbe.